Difference Between Stimulants and Depressants

 Depressants, when abused or used chronically, can cause permanent damage to the brain and central nervous system.
 Drugs within the depressants category are responsible for the vast majority of immediate overdose deaths.
 Patients who are given medications, within this group, are warned and monitored for safety.
 Doctors are revising and tightening the guidelines for medications with depressant potential in order to help control and stop the nation’s opioid crisis.

 There are many consequences of using and abusing stimulants and depressants, including permanent damage and death.
 The pharmaceutical industry is strengthening dispensing guidelines and putting strict controls into place in order to monitor both doctors and patients.
-With a national epidemic, both medical and pharmaceutical industries are coming together to create warning systems.
+With a national epidemic, both the medical and pharmaceutical industries are coming together to create warning systems.

 Patients with potential rise are being flagged, documented, and warned about the consequences in order to ensure that patients who need medication receive it and those who do not need them (or are at risk for abuse) are given serious considerations and alternatives including rehab.
 Doctors have many tools to assist patients who have become addicted to their prescription stimulants or depressants.
 To learn more about this and similar topics, reach out to United Recovery Project.